Lascorbe/LascorbeComPublish/Content/posts/2020-04-28-MVPCoordinators-SwiftUI-part3.md

 We've learned how to extract that `NavigationLink` from our `MasterView` creating a handy new `NavigationButton` along the way.
 We saw how to setup our Coordinator so we can return SwiftUI Views from the `start()` function, and how to implement stored properies in protocol extensions creating a mixin.
 We learned how to easily change presenting a view as a modal instead of in a navigation stack, and we also learned how to present several views from the same view.

-That's it! **We've completed part 3 of this series.** I invite you to [take a look at the project I created](https://github.com/Lascorbe/SwiftUI-MVP-Coordinator), where the final implementation is, with more classes and examples, and both ways of navigating, with navigation stack and modals.
+That's it! **We've completed part 3 of this series.** Now I invite you to [take a look at whole project I created](https://github.com/Lascorbe/SwiftUI-MVP-Coordinator), where the final implementation is, with more classes and examples, and both ways of navigating, navigation stack and modals.
 There you can also take a look at `AssociatedObject.swift` and see how we can create stored properties under the hood.

-We've finish our experimental MVP+Coordinators SwiftUI app, but **there're still a few considerations I wonder about**:
+We've finished our experimental MVP+Coordinators SwiftUI app, but **there're still a few considerations I wonder about**:

-- I didn't implement a way to navigate back from a coordinator, should there be one?
+- I didn't implement a way to navigate back from a coordinator, I guess there should be one, how should it work then?
+- A great challenge is the deeplinking, how would it work in this implementation?
 - What about animations?
-Looks like right now it's not possible to modify the animation/transition of `NavigationLink` nor `.sheet` (or I didn't found it).
+Right now, it's not possible to modify the animation/transition of `NavigationLink` nor `.sheet`.
+Hopefully, Apple will make that possible in the next SwiftUI version.
-- A great challenge is the deeplinking, how would it work in this implementation?
 - Is this a good approach?
-Or the declarative nature of SwiftUI pushes us to use other design pattern/architecture like redux?
+Or the declarative nature of SwiftUI pushes us to use other design patterns/architectures, like redux?

+They all do look as good candidates for an upcoming post 😏.

+Last but not least, I'd like to give a big thank you to my friends [Marin Todorov](https://twitter.com/icanzilb) and [Benedikt Terhechte](https://twitter.com/terhechte) for giving me early feedback about these blog posts 🙇🏻‍♂️, you're the best! 🤗

-They all do look as good candidates for an upcoming post. **I hope you liked these [part 1](https://lascorbe.com/posts/2020-04-27-MVPCoordinators-SwiftUI-part1), [part 2](https://lascorbe.com/posts/2020-04-28-MVPCoordinators-SwiftUI-part2) and [part 3](https://lascorbe.com/posts/2020-04-28-MVPCoordinators-SwiftUI-part2) posts covering my experience trying to decouple the navigation in SwftUI**.
+**I hope you liked these [part 1](https://lascorbe.com/posts/2020-04-27-MVPCoordinators-SwiftUI-part1), [part 2](https://lascorbe.com/posts/2020-04-28-MVPCoordinators-SwiftUI-part2) and [part 3](https://lascorbe.com/posts/2020-04-28-MVPCoordinators-SwiftUI-part2) posts covering my experience trying to decouple the navigation in SwftUI**.

 Thank you for reading.
 Let me know what you think and share it with your friends!